dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/weblistener.md

 By [Tom Dykstra](http://github.com/tdykstra), [Chris Ross](https://github.com/Tratcher)

 WebListener is a [web server for ASP.NET Core](overview.md) that runs only on Windows.
 It's built on the [Http.Sys kernel mode driver](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364510.aspx).
 WebListener is an alternative to [Kestrel](kestrel.md) that can be used for direct connection to the Internet without relying on IIS as a reverse proxy server.
-In fact, **WebListener can't be used with IIS, as it isn't compatible with the [ASP.NET Core Module](aspnet-core-module.md).**
+In fact, **WebListener can't be used with IIS or IIS Express, as it isn't compatible with the [ASP.NET Core Module](aspnet-core-module.md).**

 Although WebListener was developed for ASP.NET Core, it can be used directly in any .NET Core or .NET Framework application via the [Microsoft.Net.Http.Server](https://www.nuget.org/packages/Microsoft.Net.Http.Server/) NuGet package.